Nic-Coons/resume-gen/resume.md

 Web-Developer
 : *Freelancer*
-  __January 2014-Present__
+  __July 2013-Present__
   Full-stack JavaScript development with technologies such as Node.js and Ember.js.
 While keeping up on XHTML/HTML5 and CSS3 best practices, I like to use frameworks such as Bootstrap and SASS to speed up development time.
 I build web apps that impact and empower the people using them.
 I have a genuine passion for writing highly-scalable, modular, and well-documented code; deploying responsive ‘mobile first’ HTML/CSS; and making pixel perfect user-friendly websites.

 Riverstone Residential
 : *Assistant Manager*
   __October 2010-May 2014__
-  I worked extensively throughout Portand's high rise luxury apartment/condo buildings.
+  Worked throughout Portand's high rise luxury apartment/condo buildings.
 I established a reputation for constantly meeting and exceeding goals for 'Net Operating Income'(NOI).
 Responsible for community operations, accounts receivable/payable, month-end financial reporting, all leasing and renewal activities, marketing, tenant relations, receivables and collections.

 Insurance Agent
 : *Indepentent Sales*